csinva/csinva.github.io/_notes/ai/search.md

 ### infrastructure
 - *node* - data structure that contains parent, state, path-cost, action
 - metrics
-  - completeness - does it find a solution
+  - completeness - does it find a solution in finite steps
   - optimality - does it find the best solution
   - time/space complexity
     - theoretical CS: $\vert V\vert +\vert E\vert $